 Note: The figure uses the effect on mortality estimated in Panel A of Table 4.
-This estimate corresponds to equation 4 using individuals living between 100 and 200 meters as control.
+This estimate corresponds to equation 4 using the near-versus-far strategy.
 The figure use the method described in Gelbach (2016) to plot the share of the displacement-mortality effect that can be explained by each factor considered: destination neighborhood, distance between residences, difference in unemployment rates, difference in distance to CBD, and distance to hospital.